prometheus-community/postgres_exporter/README.md

 The exporter will attempt to dynamically export additional metrics if they are added in the future, but they will be marked as "untyped".
-Additional metric maps can be easily created from Postgres documentation by copying the tables and using the following Python snippet:
+Additional metric maps can be easily created from PostgreSQL documentation by copying the tables and using the following Python snippet:

 ```python
 x = """tab separated raw text of a documentation table"""